bholt7/readMegenerator/README.md

   * [contact](#Contact)

   ## Installation
-   This app does not inquirer
+   This app does not inquirer and jest

   ## Usage
-  This app can be used to It can be used to generate a readme for projects
+  This app can be used to This can be used to create a roster for a cooperate environment